MinhTran12/profile/markdown/projects/alfredo-kitchen.md

 The high-fidelity demo was implemented using the Unity game engine, with both a gamepad and keyboard-based control scheme.
 The input method serves as a simple interface with the game environment, where the player controls an avatar from a top-down third-person view to navigate and interact with the surroundings.
 The models are made in Blender, and the artworks along with the UI followed a simple yet cute pixelated aesthetic.

-The core gameplay loop revolves around the player picking up food ingredients and placing in them in the correct locations within the kitchen.
-Identifying correctly the food type, the storage temperature, and the storage area is key; upon a successful or failed storage, the player will gain and lose points accordingly.
-Also, there is a tutorial mode where Chef Alfredo will guide the player, giving compliments if they complete tasks successfully, and lightly scolds them if they make a mistake.
-Then there is the challenge mode where the player try to complete as many storage tasks as possible to get a high score within a limited time.
+The core gameplay loop revolves around the player picking up food ingredients and placing in them in the correct locations within the kitchen:

+- Identifying correctly the food type, the storage temperature, and the storage area is key
+- Upon a successful or failed storage, the player will gain and lose points accordingly.

+Also, there is the **tutorial mode** where Chef Alfredo will guide the player, giving compliments if they complete tasks successfully, and lightly scolds them if they make a mistake.
+This is done based on **operant conditioning**: compliments to reinforce correct actions and mild reprimands to signify adjustments.

+Then there is the **challenge mode** where the player try to complete as many storage tasks as possible to get a high score within a limited time.
+We reason that by playing for the high score, the players will tap into **intrinsic motivation** and **goal-oriented behavior**, and thus reinforcing the gained lessons.

 <div class="double-img">
     <img src="images/alfredo-kitchen/gameplay-1.png">